GOOD NEWS! Rubie is now doing restoration seminars!

 Seminar Page 3

-During the seminar you will actually restore several dolls and doll heads from start to finish.
+During the seminar you will actually restore several dolls from start to finish.

 The Toni doll pictured on page one of our seminar information , and the dolls shown on page two of Seminars, were all restored by JoAnn Morgan the instructor.
 The dolls on,shown below in various stages of repairs, are dolls actually restored in class by a student.
 There are a number of pictures showing the progress of the work.
 Pictured are before and after pictures of actual work done by a student during a seminar.